 The concept is simple, the rewards are priceless!
 The goal is to read 1,000 books before your child starts kindergarten.
 Does it sound hard?
 Not really if you think about it.
-If you read just one book a night, you will have read 365 books in a year.
-That is 730 books in two years and 1,095 books in three years.
+If you read just one book a night, you'll have read 365 books in a year.
+That's 730 books in two years and 1,095 books in three years.
 If you consider that most children start kindergarten at five years of age, you have more time than you think!

 This program is based upon evidence that the more children (ages 0–5) hear books read to them, the more prepared they'll be to learn and enjoy reading upon reaching kindergarten.